-See Figure 4-2.
-Apply a small amount of automotive grease to the internal gearing by removing the jack cover, or if equipped, use a needle nose applicator or standard grease gun on the lubrication point (A) found on the side of the jack near the crank.
-Rotate the jack handle to distribute the grease evenly.
+- See Figure 4-3.
+Apply a small amount of automotive grease (A) to the internal gearing by removing the jack cover, or if equipped, use a needle nose applicator or standard grease gun on the lubrication point found on the side of the jack near the crank.
+Rotate the jack handle to distribute the grease evenly. - A lightweight oil (B) must be applied to the handle unit at both sides of the tube for side-wind models. - If equipped, the axle bolt and nut assembly of the caster wheel must also be lubricated with the same lightweight oil. - For top-wind models, apply a lightweight oil to the screw stem.

-Figure 4-2.
+Figure 4-3.
 Jack Maintenance